FrandsenGroup/beams/README.md

 ## Getting Started

 ### Prerequisites
-- You only need to have Python 3 installed on your computer.
+- Python 3.6 or greater

 ### Installation
 - Download or clone this repository.